PrintedPrecision/Printed-Precision-Trickler/README.md

 # Printed Precision Trickler

+## Important Safety Information
+Reloading is an enjoyable way to produce high-quality ammunition in a safe fashion, but like all other aspects of shooting sports it is not entirely hazard-free.
+The explosive compounds that make up gunpowder are not forgiving of carelessness or negligence, making it critical that users take care to follow established directions and safety recommendations while using the Printed Precision Trickler.

+- Reload only when you can give your undivided attention to the task at hand
+- Use only laboratory tested and published reloading data and adhere to maximum load restrictions
+- Safeguard your reloading area from any potential sources of open flame, ***INCLUDING SMOKING***
+- Keep your reloading area clean and tidy, immediately clearing any spilled or loose powder to avoid it contaminating or accumulating in/on any electrical circuits
+- Verify the weight reading of the scale at the start and finish of each measured charge, ensuring that it was properly zeroed beforehand and the desired charge weight has been dispensed afterwards
+- Empty the Printed Precision Trickler System of powder at the end of each loading session. ***Do not use the Printed Precision Trickler System for long-term storage of smokeless powder.***

+***THE PRINTED PRECISION TRICKLER AND THE SCALE IT UTILIZES ARE DESIGNED FOR USE WITH SMOKELESS POWDERS ONLY!
+DO NOT USE THE PRINTED PRECISION TRICKLER OR ELECTRONIC SCALES WITH BLACK POWDER, AS BLACK POWDER CAN CAUSE SHORTS IN ELECTRICAL CIRCUITS AND IGNITE UPON CONTACT WITH ELECTRICAL SPARKS!***

+Printed Precision LLC is not liable for damages incurred by improper, careless, or negligent usage of the Printed Precision Trickler, including failures to adhere to safety-tested load information or inaccuracy of published reloading data relied upon by users.

 ## Parts Included
 Your Printed Precision Trickler will ship with the following list of parts.
 Modules requiring user-assembly are indicated below in bold italics.
 1. Base Module ***(User Assembly MAy Be Required)***